Section Image

 Pojoaque is a gateway to the nearby badlands and national forest

 Pojoaque also serves as a gateway to outdoor adventures.
 While much of the area within the pueblos is protected for tribal use, just beyond the borders are vast expanses of public land.
 The Nambé Badlands stretches to the northeast, with multiuse trails through canyons and around Santa Cruz Lake.
 Rochester says that the lake itself is a popular spot for fishing and paddleboarding.
-The nearby Santa Fe National Forest spans more than 1 million acres in total, covering sections of both the Jemez and Sangre de Cristo Mountains.
+The nearby Santa Fe National Forest spans more than 1 million acres, covering sections of both the Jemez and Sangre de Cristo mountains.
 Locals can also visit ancient cliff dwellings in Bandelier National Monument, about 30 miles west.

 Groceries and dining in the community, plus more in Santa Fe